Jem (TV series): Music

+Truly Outrageous: A Tribute to Starlight Records (2015)

 Hasbro Studios with Legacy Recordings released its first non-soundtrack album, Truly Outrageous: A Tribute to Starlight Records on August 7, 2015.
 The record was part of the promotion of the Jem film.
 The album consisted of original songs that only had the titles and sometimes a few lyrics in common with the Jem TV series songs.
 This release was digital only.

+40th anniversary releases (2025)

+An extended play featuring six re-recorded songs from Jem, sung by Britta Phillips, the singing voice for Jem, was released by Hasbro and The Orchard on July 25, 2025, coinciding with the show's 40th anniversary.
+A re-recorded version of Glitter & Gold was digitally released on September 5.